Stewori/pytypes/README.rst

 - To apply ``@auto_override`` globally, use ``pytypes.set_global_auto_override_decorator``
 - To apply ``@annotations`` globally, use ``pytypes.set_global_annotations_decorator``
 - To apply ``@typelogged`` globally, use ``pytypes.set_global_typelogged_decorator``

+Warning: If the module that performs the ``pytypes.set_global_xy_decorator``-call is not yet fully imported, the warning regarding module-wide decorators (see above) applies to that module in the same sense.
+I.e. functions and classes that were not yet defined, will be covered only once the module-import has fully completed.

 OOP support